 The City of Scio contracts with the Linn County Sheriff’s Department for law enforcement.
 In an emergency, you should still dial 911.
 For information or to file a complaint, dial the non-emergency phone number.

 The Scio Fire District is a mostly volunteer fire department that provides fire and emergency medical service for the communities of Scio, Crabtree and the Bilyeu Den area.
 They cover roughly 101 square miles.
-Station 91 which houses the Scio Fire District Offices is located at 38975 SW 6th Avenue in Scio.
+Station 91 which houses the Scio Fire District Office is located at 38975 SW 6th Avenue in Scio.

 City of Scio